Peptic Ulcer Disease (PUD): Diagnosis and Treatment

 Treatment includes removing any offending agent, such NSAIDs and anti-secretory drugs, and treating H. pylori infection

-- Many antibiotic regimens available for treatment
+- Many antibiotic regimens available for treatment in cases of antibiotic resistance or if initial therapy fails

 Failed Medical Management and Surgical Treatment